Kincardine Estate by Andrew Bradford

 - Food Production: Kincardine Kitchen makes Award Winning Marmalade, Jams and Chutneys and a wide variety of delicious home-baking including our addictive Cheese Crispies.

-Kincardine Estate is a small but varied business.
+Kincardine Estate is a small but varied rural business employing over 30 people in full-time, part-time or casual work.
+Through it we try to support our local community.
 Our land is of high scenic and environmental value and parts of it, and many of the buildings and much of the land are recognised by national designation as being of special quality.
 I hope you agree that it is a glorious place which we adore and to which Nicky and I have dedicated our lives.

 Find Out More